Pregnancy

 • Have a history of blood clots or deep vein thrombosis (DVT).

-If you do decide to have a foot massage while you are pregnant, it’s important to ensure the massage is not vigorous or deep, as this could cause blood clots and could also lead to inflammation and damage the soft structures of your foot.
+If you do decide to have a foot massage while you are pregnant, it’s important to ensure the treatment is not vigorous or deep, as this could cause blood clots and could also lead to inflammation and damage the soft structures of your foot.

 Can A Foot Massage Cause Miscarriage?